BallotReady/api-documentation/README.md

 ## Polling Places API <a name="polling_places"></a>
 **Parameters:**
+      street_number (optional) - Example: 1060
+      pre_directional (optional) Example: West (W)
+      street_name  (optional) - Example: Addison
+      street_suffix (optional) - Example: Street (or St) post_directional (optional) Example: SE in 2400 E Capitol St SE city (optional) - Example: Chicago
+      state (optional) - Example: Illinois (IL)
+      zipcode (optional) - Example: 60613

-      address - full text string address (optional) lat (optional)
+      lat (optional)
       lon (optional)
       election_id (required) - see /elections API for method to fetch id.
 Required to deliver polling places only for a specific election since these may change

 **Request Syntax:**

       To query the polling places endpoint, you can hit the /polling_places endpoint.
 The below election_id = 73 is for the 2018 Illinois Midterm election cycle.
+You must pass in EITHER the address parameters (street_number, pre_directional, street_name, street_suffix, post_directional, city, state, zipcode) and/or the latitude and longitude parameters (lat, lon).
+In the case of using address parameters, it will attempt a best matching using our data derived from state voter files.
+If that fails, it will geocode to a latitude and longitude, and use our shapefile data.

       curl -H "x-api-key: APIKEY" "https://api.civicengine.com/polling_places?address=1060+W+Addison+St+Chicago+IL+60613&election_id=73"
 **Return Type:**